Criticism of Muhammad: Zaynab bint Jahsh

 Western criticism has focused especially on the marriage of Muhammad to his first cousin Zaynab bint Jahsh, the divorced wife of Zayd ibn Harithah, an ex-slave whom Muhammad had adopted as his son.
-According to Tabari, taken from Al-Waqidi, the story goes that "One day Muhammad went out looking for Zayd.
-There was a covering of haircloth over the doorway, but the wind had lifted the covering so that the doorway was uncovered.
-Zaynab was in her chamber, undressed, and admiration for her entered the heart of the Prophet.
-After that Allah made her unattractive to Zayd and he divorced Zainab."
+Orientalists and critics such as Edward Sell have criticized the marriage, questioning its motivations and implications, while some like William St. Clair Tisdall have viewed certain aspects, such as the associated revelation, through a lens of self-interest.
+According to Tabari, taken from Al-Waqidi, Muhammad went in search of Zayd.
+A curtain covering the doorway had been moved by the wind, revealing Zaynab in her chamber.
+Zayd subsequently found her unattractive and divorced Zaynab.

-Karen Armstrong's 2006 biography of Muhammad contextualises this: "A pious woman, [Zaynab] was a skilled leather-worker and gave all the proceeds of her craft to the poor.
-Muhammad seems to have seen her with new eyes and to have fallen in love quite suddenly when he had called at her house one afternoon to speak to Zayd, who happened to be out.
-Not expecting any visitors, Zaynab had come to the door in dishabille, more revealingly dressed than usual, and Muhammad had averted his eyes hastily, muttering 'Praise be to Allah, who changes men's hearts!'"
+In her 2006 biography of Muhammad, Karen Armstrong contextualizes this event by portraying Zaynab as a devout woman and a talented leather-worker who dedicated the earnings from her craft to charity.
+Muhammad’s reported affection for her is said to have arisen during an unplanned visit to her home when Zayd was away and Zaynab happened to be dressed more revealingly than usual.

 According to William Montgomery Watt, Zaynab herself was working for marriage with Muhammad and was not happy being married to Zayd.
 Watt also places doubt on the story outlined by Al-Waqidi and states that it should be taken with a "grain of salt."
 According to Watt, Zaynab was either thirty-five or thirty-eight years old at the time and that the story initially outlined by Al-Waqidi in which he detailed Muhammad's incident with Zaynab during the absence of Zayd may have been tampered with in the course of transmission.

 According to Mazheruddin Siddiqi, Zaynab as the cousin of Muhammad was seen by him many times before her marriage to Zayd.
 Siddiqi states: "He [Muhammad] had seen her many times before but he was never attracted to her physical beauty, else he would have married her, instead of insisting on her that she should marry Zaid."